d3vilh/LLaMA-arm/README.md

-# LLAMA-arm
+# LLaMA-arm
-Run LLAMA model on ARM CPUs (Raspberry or Apple M)
+Run LLaMA model on ARM CPUs (Raspberry or Apple M)

 Be aware that LlaMA doesn't have restrictive rules.
 It will, on occasion, be sexist, racist, homophobic, and very wrong.